top of page

 JORDAN WILSON

-I work empathetically and collaboratively with those wanting to learn more about themselves, gain insight into their thinking patterns and behavior, and to build their own confidence.
-I work with folks to help them get in touch with their story—to help empower the ability to tell it, to share it, or to change it.
-If you have found yourself or your child lost, anxious, devastated, or angry, together we can connect to a sense of meaning and create a tailored therapeutic experience.
+To my fellow “too much”-ers, you are welcome here.
+You, and all parts of you, are enough.
+I work empathetically and collaboratively with those wanting to learn more about themselves, untangle the webs of trauma, shame, and despair, to help you reconnect with yourself and who you are.
+I work with folks to help them get in touch with their story—to help empower the ability to understand it, to share it, or to change it.

-I specialize in an integrative and strength-based approach, looking at the ways in which resilience has shown up in the face of obstacles in life.
+I work with both teenagers and adults struggling with anxiety, shame, trauma, PTSD, depression, and self-esteem struggles.
+I specialize in an integrative and strength-based approach, looking at the ways in which resilience & survival has shown up in the face of obstacles and trauma.
 I also spend a large part of therapy deconstructing the ways in which societal systems impact our mental health and processing traumatic experiences.
-For my younger clients, I work with parents and families to help you create a safe environment for your child to express themselves and build/strengthen your relationship.
+For teenagers, I work individually with supplemental joint sessions including parents as necessary to help create a safe and connecting environment within the family unit.

-While my integrative approach is based on best-fit, here are the following therapy modalities I borrow from the most: Humanistic, narrative, acceptance and commitment, internal family systems, multicultural/feminist, trauma-focused, existential, cognitive-behavioral, interpersonal, mindfulness, and play and art-based techniques.
+While my integrative approach is based on best-fit, here are the following therapy modalities I borrow from the most: Humanistic, narrative, internal family systems, acceptance and commitment, multicultural/feminist, trauma-focused, existential, cognitive-behavioral, interpersonal, mindfulness/sensorimotor psychotherapy, play and art-based techniques.
+Our work together is collaborative, creating a tailored therapeutic experience that best supports your needs.

 I’d love to get to know YOUR story—not the story society tells about you, not the story others have told you about yourself, but the story and meaning YOU make about you.
 I’m here to help build the confidence and empowerment you are worthy of.
 Because YOU matter—you always have, and always will.